 - 1. Confirm the power adapter is connected to a known-good outlet. - 2.
 Try replacing the AC plug or AC power cord.
-If the adapter works, replace the plug or cord.

-- 3. Check if pins are missing or bent.
+If the adapter works, replace the plug or cord. - 3.
+Check if pins are missing or bent.
 If so, replace the power adapter. - Check the pins in the power adapter's DC plug for pins that are stuck down.

 - If pins are stuck down, check for debris blocking one or more pins.
 Carefully clear the pins with metal tweezers.
-If necessary, clean the pins as described below. - If the pins appear OK, but the LED on the MagSafe connector does not light up, clean the pins as directed in Kbase article 303240: Use and cleaning of power adapter with MagSafe connector. - 4.
+If necessary, clean the pins as described below. - If the pins appear OK, but the LED on the MagSafe connector does not light up, clean the pins as directed in kBase TS1713: "Apple Portables: Troubleshooting MagSafe adapters" - 4.
 Remove the battery and connect the power adapter.
 If the adapter turns on and boots the system, replace the logic board.